.ba: Registration

 The procedure for registering domains within .ba is slightly more complicated than in other ccTLDs; the process is defined by laws and regulations of BiH institutions.

-While international domains can be bought by anyone without any additional requests and documents, domain for Bosnia can be registered by only entities that meet all requirements listed in the Regulations.
+While international domains can be bought by anyone without any additional requests and documents, .BA domains can be registered by only entities that meet all requirements listed in the Regulations.

 While domain registration is free, a local presence is needed.
-Any company that has a registered name or registered trademark in Bosnia can register an eponymous domain (provided that the domain is not already taken), though some additional caveats apply.
+Any company that has a registered name or registered trademark in Bosnia–Herzegovina can register an eponymous .BA domain (provided that the domain is not already taken), though some additional caveats apply.

 Second-level domains

 Privately owned second-level domains are permitted, which for-profit companies use.
-There are also standardized second-level domains.
+But there are also standardised second level domains: